aa29zzjj/Project-1/readme.md

 1. **Screen shots** of the input page, output page (one vote), results page
 2. **Code snippets** from the Java code that produces the output page and the results page.

+**New directions for the code:**
+Create three zip files, each one of which is the zip of your WHOLE project for task 1, 2 and 3.
+For each project, zip the whole project, you need to use "File->Export Project->To Zip" in IDEA.

+Zip the one PDF and the three project zip files into one big zip file for submission.

-For each project, use FileExplorer or Finder, navigate to your project directory, and zip ***only*** the .java and .jsp files together.
+~~For each project, use FileExplorer or Finder, navigate to your project directory, and zip ***only*** the .java and .jsp files together.~~

-**Zzip those together with the single PDF file of screenshots and code snippets.**
+~~**Zip those together with the single PDF file of screenshots and code snippets.**~~

-**You must export in this way and NOT just zip the IntelliJ project folders.**
+~~**You must export in this way and NOT just zip the IntelliJ project folders.**~~